josephsalmon/OrganizationFiles/README.md

 # OrganizationFiles

-This repository provides tex elements of interest for researchers and professor:
+This repository provides elements of interest (TeX files, advice, guidelines, etc.) for researchers and professor, but mostly for people in my lab.

-- References harmonized for my group in a huge .bib file
+- References harmonized for my group in (a huge) .bib file

 - Snippets used for LaTeXing with Sublime (to be adapted for VSCode).

 - TeX templates for:

     - articles:

     <img src="sharedimages/article.png" width="105" height="150">